-Several months prior to the start of the legislative session, the various agencies that are funded through Montana's budget, such as the Department of Public Health and Human Services and Department of Commerce, submit their proposed budgets to the governor via the OBPP.
-In their budgets, each agency must indicate any proposed spending increases or decreases in addition to any new program proposal that requires an appropriation.
-This is the best time to contact the agency directors to suggest changes that should be made to their departmental budgets that will best meet the needs of Indian Country.
-This might include requesting changes to the amount of funding available for programs that serve American Indians or requesting increases above the required minimum from federal funding.
+Several months prior to the start of the legislative session, the various agencies that the Montana budget funds, such as the Department of Public Health and Human Services and Department of Commerce, submit their proposed budgets to the governor via the OBPP.
+In their budgets, each agency must indicate any proposed spending increases or decreases, in addition to any new program proposal that requires an appropriation.
+This is the best time to contact the agency directors to suggest changes that they should make to their departmental budgets that will best meet the needs of Indian Country.
+This might include requesting changes to the amount of funding available for programs that serve Montanans who are American Indian or requesting increases above the required minimum from federal funding.
 Because this process happens over the course of a few months and each administration is different, it is important to pay close attention to the official budget timeline mentioned earlier.
 This document is generally released in January of even-numbered years.